mgoellnitz/trackdown/README.md

 Assigning XYZ to user 68
 ```

+You have to provide the id of the user - not its name, which is also always
+exported to the issue collection file to  facility this.

 ### Migration

 When you think this information mirrored right now is sufficient to cut the ties,